3 recipes for a healthier cup of coffee

 Splash in almond, cashew, coconut, soy or any other plant-based “milk”.
 You can also add coconut oil to coffee to make it richer without any milk.

 If you want a fancier drink, whip up this non-dairy coconut latte recipe (it has less than 100 calories).

 - Servings: 1

-- Ingredients: 1 cup fresh brewed coffee, 1/2 tablespoon coconut oil, 1/4 teaspoon vanilla, 1-2 teaspoons honey (optional), ground cinnamon or nutmeg (optional)
+- Ingredients: 1 cup freshly brewed coffee, 1/2 tablespoon coconut oil, 1/4 teaspoon vanilla, 1-2 teaspoons honey (optional), ground cinnamon or nutmeg (optional)